ScryptoNoob/Glossary-of-Acronyms-Definitions/readme.md

 Actions taken to detect, deter and prevent money laundering from occurring through our business.

+## Ascertaining Identity

+Specifies the methods to identify individuals and confirm the existence of entities as prescribed under the PCMLTFR.
+Further information at: http://www.fintrac-canafe.gc.ca/guidance-directives/client-clientele/Guide11/11-eng.asp

+## Agent or Mandatary

+A individual or entity that a regulated entity may rely on to provide services on its behalf including client identification.
+An agreement is required to ensure the responsibilities are clearly stated.

 ## ASTR

 Attempted Suspicious Transaction Report